reframe-hpc/reframe/docs/regression_test_api.rst

    .. versionchanged:: 3.7.0
       Declaring pipeline hooks using the same name functions from the :py:mod:`reframe` or :py:mod:`reframe.core.decorators` modules is now deprecated.
       You should use the built-in functions described in this section instead.
+   .. versionchanged:: 4.0.0
+      Pipeline hooks can only be defined through the built-in functions described in this section.

 .. py:decorator:: RegressionMixin.run_before(stage)